bbauska/meta-react-basics/README.md

 </p>

 <h4>Step 1</h4>

-First, you added a new file, Contact.js, to the root of the src folder.
+<p>First, you added a new file, Contact.js, to the root of the src folder.</p>

 <h4>Step 2</h4>

-Inside the Contact.js file, you added an ES5 function, named Contact.
-And then, added the export default Contact after the Contact function's closing curly brace.
+<p>Inside the Contact.js file, you added an ES5 function, named Contact.
+And then, added the export default Contact after the Contact function's closing curly brace.</p>

 ```
 1.  function Contact() {